Chart Color Schemes

 The level of residential development activity in Forde is very low in comparison to the average area assessed nationally by AreaSearch

-Despite population decline over this period, development activity has been adequate relative to population changes.
+Despite population decline during this period, development activity has been adequate relative to population change.
 Commercial development approvals totalled $67,000 in FY26, indicating minimal commercial development activity.
-Compared to the Australian Capital Territory, Forde shows substantially reduced construction levels, which typically reinforces demand and pricing for existing properties.
+Compared to the Australian Capital Territory and nationally, Forde shows reduced construction levels.

+This constrained new construction typically reinforces demand and pricing for existing properties.
 However, development activity has picked up recently.
-This level is also lower than national averages, reflecting market maturity and possible development constraints.
-Stable or declining population forecasts may reduce housing pressure in Forde, creating favourable conditions for buyers.
+Stable or declining population forecasts suggest less housing pressure in Forde, creating favourable conditions for buyers.

 Frequently Asked Questions - Development